 Step 2: Federal Student Loans

-Federal student loans have the most flexible repayment options and various other ways to get loan forgiveness, so it’s a good place to start.
+Federal student loans have the most flexible repayment options and various loan forgiveness programs, so it’s a good place to start.

 Federal Direct Unsubsidized Loans

 These would be the next loans in line.
 A credit check is required, but as long as your credit isn’t totally trashed, you should be able to qualify.
-The fees are a monstrous 4.26%.
-However, these loans are still eligible for income-driven plans as well as PSLF, so they could still be a better option than private loans.
+The fees are monstrous at over 4%.

 Step 3: Private loans for law school

-Private loans should be a last resort.
+Private student loans should be a last resort.
 Avoid them if at all possible.

 Think of private loans like a mortgage.
 The payments are based on the loan balance and have to be paid back in full over the specified term.